 Five ways to keep safe when cycling to work

-Cycling can be an incredible way to improve your fitness, boost your dacadoo health score and shed those extra pounds before Christmas.
-It is an activity that works numerous sets of muscles in your body including your legs, bum and back, as well as improving your overall health.
+Cycling can be an incredible way to improve your fitness: it works numerous sets of muscles in your body including your legs, bum and back, as well as improving your overall health.

 However, in order to make sure you achieve your weight loss or fitness goals, it’s important you take all the right safety precautions – especially at this time of year.
 With many people leading busy lives, using your commute as their daily workout can be a great way to make the most of your time.
 Cycling to work is a brilliant way to get an effective exercise into your day – without having to sacrifice time with your family or socialising with your friends.

 With the nights drawing in and the weather getting colder, many people will be deterred from making the daily commute to work on their bike.
 But there are ways you can keep up your exercise without putting your safety at risk.

 For novice cyclists, it may seem like an expense you don’t need but reflective clothing can be the difference to you being seen and being injured when on the road.
 Even when it isn’t dark it’s advised that you wear reflective clothing to help you be seen by motorists, but at this time of year it’s vital that you help people on the road see you better.

 If you are worried about your street cred, then you can invest in some high-quality and fashionable gear that will look great but will also ensure you are seen by other road users and stay safe.

 It’s important that you plan your route and think about where will be the safest for you to cycle on your bike.
 The path you normally travel in the car or on a bus is unlikely to be the best route for cyclists.
 Use technology and apps like Google Maps or AA route planner to look ahead and see which roads will be safer for your two wheels.
 This is usually – but not always – the least busiest paths or ones that have cycle lanes so you don’t have to contend with high amounts of traffic.